WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Charter.md

 ### Software

-The Subgroup may produce software related to garbage collection in Wasm (either as standalone libraries, tooling, or integration of interface-related functionality in existing threading software).
+The Subgroup may produce software related to threading in Wasm (either as standalone libraries, tooling, or integration of interface-related functionality in existing threading software).
 These may include